RafaelEmery/nodejs-api-studies/README.md

-# :green_book: My Personal Node.js API
+# :green_book: My Personal Node.js API studies

 The ideia is to study and practice about Javascript applications and Node's REST APIs.